mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 That lib are **just other people code**, repeat with me!
 JUST OTHER PEOPLE CODE!

 That means most of the time you could read their implementation.
 The code are sometimes placed online on platform like GitHub, GitLab, etc. Just google it, "your-library source code".
-Most of the time you'll get the result at top.

 Lest's say you're curious about how do [dayjs](https://github.com/iamkun/dayjs/) does [subtraction](https://day.js.org/docs/en/manipulate/subtract#docsNav) to a date.